Dimension constraints in some problems involving intermediate curvature: Introduction

 This paper is organized as follows.
 In section \ref{sec:Ricm>=0} we discuss the case of non-negative $\C_m$.
 This section contains a detailed explanation of the reverse engineering process, and the proof of Theorem \ref{thm-intro:countereg_Ricm}.
 In section \ref{sec:Ricm>0} we discuss the case of uniformly positive $\C_m$.
 This section contains an introduction to $\mu$-bubbles, and the proof of Lemma \ref{lemma-intro:weakly_Ric>0}, Theorem \ref{thm-intro:weak-Bonnet-Myers}\,-\,\ref{thm-intro:countereg_macro_dim_2}.
-In Section \ref{sec:dim6}, we prove the rigidity in dimension 6 (Theorem \ref{thm-intro:rigidity_dim6}). \\
+In Section \ref{sec:dim6}, we prove the rigidity in dimension 6 (Theorem \ref{thm-intro:rigidity_dim6}).

-\textbf{Notations.} We use $M$ to denote a manifold, and $\Sigma$ denote a hypersurface.
+\textbf{Notations.} We always use $M$ to denote a smooth oriented manifold, and use $\Sigma$ to denote a hypersurface in $M$.
 We use $N$ to denote the unit normal vector of $\Sigma$, and $A,H$ denotes the second fundamental form and mean curvature.
 The sign convention is $A(X,Y)=\metric{\D_X N}{Y}$, $H=\tr_\Sigma A$.
-These notations apply to all sections except Section \ref{sec:dim6}, where we adopt the same notation as in the references. \\
+These notations apply to all sections except Section \ref{sec:dim6}, where we adopt the same notations as in the main reference mentioned there.

 \textbf{Acknowledgements.} The author would like to thank Sven Hirsch for inspiring conversations and comments on previous drafts.
-He also thanks Jianchun Chu for discussions on the work \cite{Chu-Kwong-Lee_2022}.
+He also thanks Jianchun Chu and Florian Johne for useful discussions.